Pumpkin (film)

-Pumpkin is a 2002 romantic comedy film starring Christina Ricci.
-It is a story of forbidden love between a developmentally-disabled young man and a sorority girl.
-The film was directed by Anthony Abrams and Adam Larson Broder and written by Broder.
+Pumpkin is a 2002 satirical dark romantic comedy film directed by Anthony Abrams and Adam Larson Broder and written by Broder.
+It is a story of forbidden love between a young man with a developmental disability and a sorority girl.
+It stars Christina Ricci (who also co-produced the movie) and Hank Harris.

 Plot

 Carolyn McDuffy is a college senior beginning her last year of studies at a Southern California university.
-To help her sorority win a coveted award that has eluded them in the past years, she joins them in training some handicapped young adults for the Challenged Games (a fictional version of the Special Olympics).
+To help her sorority win a coveted award that has eluded them in past years, she joins them in training some handicapped young adults for the Challenged Games (a fictional version of the Special Olympics).

 Carolyn is paired with Jesse "Pumpkin" Romanoff, and is horrified as she has never been around challenged people.
 He is kind towards her and soon she finds herself developing affection towards him as he is genuine, unlike her boyfriend Kent Woodlands, and her sorority sisters, as led by Julie Thurber.

 Carolyn experiences backlash and disdain about the relationship from her friends and family, including Pumpkin's own mother, Judy, despite the fact that her love has inspired him to get out of his wheelchair and become the best athlete on the team.
 Judy later walks into her son's room, discovering that Carolyn and Pumpkin have been sexually involved.

 Pumpkin's mother accuses Carolyn of raping her son, saying she "has no idea what she has done" to him.
 Then she calls Carolyn's college, causing her to be kicked out of both her sorority and expelled from the university.
 Carolyn makes a suicide attempt by taking most of the pills and solutions from her medicine cabinet, but vomits them up.

 Hearing of Carolyn's suicide attempt, the sorority convinces the university to allow her back in, and she is encouraged to attend the sorority ball with Kent; Julie feels their attendance will help the sorority secure their award.
 At the ball, Pumpkin and his friends crash the party to allow Pumpkin a dance with Carolyn.
 Kent confronts Pumpkin, punching him repeatedly, who responds by tackling Kent to the ground, temporarily knocking him unconscious.